tty47/provision-linux/README.md

-# Provision Linux - Ubuntu
+# Provision Linux - Ubuntu with Ansible

 In order to provision your linux, execute the following command: